 “The light inside the freezer and fridge were working, but nothing else was.
 The refrigerator was not cooling, the water/ice dispenser and the digital displays were not functional.
 It was like someone turned everything off except the inside lights.
 Bought this motherboard and was able to install it in a matter of minutes.
 It literally takes no understanding of electronics to do so.”

 “A couple years ago things started going south on me; ice and water dispenser, freezer temperature, funky howling/whining noises… etc, all of which would come and go.
 Got to a point where the cycling of the compressor ”

 “we started noticing temperature fluctuations in the freezer.
 At first it was minimal then gradually we started noticing large fluctuations.
 It would be 0 then a few hours later it would be 18.
 At the end I noticed it as high as 30’s.
 All this time the fridge part was staying pretty stable.
 I couldn’t afford to hire a technician to come out so I let it limp along.
 Eventually we started hearing clicking every few seconds/minutes.
 Last week it stopped cooling all together.”

-Let us know if this worked for you (or not) in the comments below so we can help each other fix these annoying problems!
+While this fixes the GE refrigerator cooling issue for most people, let us know if this worked for you (or not) in the comments below so we can help each other fix these annoying problems!